SolarArbiter/SolarArbiter.github.io/documentation/dashboard/administration.md

 ### Permissions
 {: .anchor}

-Permissions allow a user to perform an action on a piece of data or pieces of similar objects in the framework.
-For instance, a permission may allow a user to view the metadata of a single observation.
-Another permission may allow a user to post values to all forecasts.
+Permissions allow a user to perform a single action on one or more pieces of similar data within an organization.
+For instance, a permission may allow a user to view the metadata of two observations.
+Another permission may allow a user to view the time series data of those observations.

+Permissions may also apply to all current and future pieces of similar data within an organization.
+For instance, a permission may allow a user to post values to all of an organization's forecasts.
+If the organization defines a new forecast, it will automatically be included in this permission.

 Permissions are added to roles to enable users with that role to perform the permission's action.
 A permission can only allow actions on data owned by the organization in which it was created.

 The [Permissions Reference Table](#Permissions-Reference-Table) describes the full set of permissions.